 Some of the most recommended places to visit in this prefecture are:

-• Shikoku Automobile Museum: is located in Konan.
-Great and historic cars and motorcycles are on display, especially from 1960 to 1980, with an emphasis on racing cars and super sports cars, such as Abarth, Porsche and Ferrari.
-The collection also includes a DeLorean, a Shelby Cobra 427, a Ferrari 365 GTB / 4 Competizione, several Fiats and Alfa Romeos and a Cizeta Fenice TTJ Spider.
+Is located in Konan.
+Great and historic cars and motorcycles are on display, especially from 1960 to 1980, with an emphasis on racing cars and super sports cars, such as Abarth, Porsche, and Ferrari.
+The collection also includes a DeLorean, a Shelby Cobra 427, a Ferrari 365 GTB / 4 Competizione, several Fiats and Alfa Romeos, and a Cizeta Fenice TTJ Spider.

 The motorcycle section shows Norton, BSA, Triumph, BMW and Honda models.
 For car fanatics it is an essential stop during their journey through the Kochi region.